BrendanGasparin/cookbook/README.md

 # odin-recipes
-Recipes website in pure HTML for The Odin Project Foundations module.
+A recipe website in pure HTML for The Odin Project Foundations module.